 Matt was raised in Jackson, Mississippi by an Episcopal Bishop and a Jungian-inspired social worker.
 During his adolescence he walked away from the church and onto a mystical path, a path he continues to walk today.
 While his parents instilled in him fundamental values related to social justice, dream awareness, laughter, and barbecue.
 Drawn to visual art and music he studied guitar for several years with master folk musician Tim Avalon, while playing in rock, jazz, and experimental ensembles in Mississippi.
 During his 20s (2001-2004) he lived in Portland, Oregon and fell into the vibrant arts community there, working with poets Joseph Bradhshaw and David Abel, musicians Jonathan Sielaff and Seth Nehil, filmmaker Orland Nutt, and many others.
 At first focused on free improvisation and electroacoustic instrument design, he would go on to stage “Faces of Sound,” a series of scored-improvisations for community ensembles in public spaces.
 The scores for these works employed Matt’s concept of “social geometry”–inspired by his studies in biology, anthropology, and philosophy.
-These scores have been featured in various galleries as well as the Museum of Modern Art in Barcelona and the Leonardo Music Journal
+These scores have been featured in various galleries as well as the Museum of Modern Art in Barcelona and the Leonardo Music Journal.

 “Faces of Sound” social geometry ensemble music